 Last but not least, the Yorkie Poo kennel cut is the best haircut for your puppy if you appreciate the summer cut for its ability to keep your dog cool but don’t like the completely shaved look around the face.

 You will shave the entire body, legs, and paws as short as possible but maintain a slightly longer length in the head and ear areas.
-This way, the overall look will resemble a teddy cut but shorter.
+This way, the overall look will resemble a teddy bear cut but shorter.

 How to Groom Your Yorkie Poo Properly At Home